SuperSwordTW/Distance-Trig-Calc-2d/README.md

-# Distance Calculating with Trigonometry
+# Distance Calculating with Trigonometry [Optimized]
 ## Info
 When calculating a distance from 2 points, we usually use pythagorean theorem. $sqrt(a^2+b^2)=c$.
 But sqaring in Minecraft can cause some problem esspecially when we are scaling things up